CorrelAid/hugo-website/content/en/correlaid-x/rhein-main.md

     correlaidx:
         weight: 5
 meta:
-    title: "CorrelAid - CorrelAidX Rhein-Main"
+    title: "CorrelAidX - Rhein-Main"
-    description: "We want to use the potential of data science to help Non-Profit Organisations to increase their impact.
-In our local volunteer projects we want to bring together Rhein-Main’s Data Scientists with local NPOs."
+    description: "You want to get to know Data-for-good analysts around you and use data for social good?
+In this case, you are interested in CorrelAidX!"
     image: "509-correlaid-x-thumb.jpg"
     keywords: "CorrelAid, Data4Good, NGOs, Engagement 4.0"
 ---

 We want to use the potential of data science to help Non-Profit Organisations to increase their impact.
-In our local volunteer projects we want to bring together Rhein-Main’s Data Scientists with local NPOs.
+In our local volunteer projects we want to bring together Rhein-Main's Data Scientists with local NPOs.
 CorrelAid projects are usually run by a small and diverse team of Social Data Scientists who help the NPO to make better evidence-based decisions, understand their target group better, and optimize their processes.

 We want to bring the Rhein-Main community of Social Data Scientist together by offering a platform for exchange, workshops and other events.